p2000t/M2000/README.md

 A good distribution is [TDM-GCC](https://jmeubank.github.io/tdm-gcc/download/).
 Select either the 32 or 64 bits version, which by default will install WinGW in either `C:\TDM-GCC-32` or `C:\TDM-GCC-64` and then automatically adds the `bin` folder to your PATH environment variable. \
 You can test a correct installation by opening a command prompt and typing `gcc --version`
 * Download the static [Allegro 5 libraries](https://github.com/liballeg/allegro5/releases) that matches your WinGW architecture.
 So `i686-w64` (dwarf-static) for 32-bits or `x86-w64` (seh-static) for 64-bits.
 Copy the content of the downloaded zip (i.e., folders `bin`, `include` and `lib`) into the root of your WinGW folder.
-* Open a command prompt into the src folder of your cloned M2000 repo and type: `make allegro`. \
+* Open a command prompt into the src folder of your cloned M2000 repo and type: `mingw32-make allegro`.
 The resulting `m2000.exe` will be copied into the root of your cloned M2000 repo, where you can now run it. \
 Note: when distributing m2000.exe, don't forget to include these Allegro 5 libraries: \
 (*replace * with the version of the Allegro 5 libraries you installed*)
   * allegro-5.*.dll